Helsinki · Operators

 Frequently asked.

 Finnish gaming has crossed.
 Supercell, Rovio, Remedy, Housemarque, and the wider Helsinki studio cluster already operate in a US-facing register and lead with category, outcome, and US peer set.
 The rebuild work in gaming is at the studio level, around founder voice, partner-facing materials, and platform-relations narrative.
-The higher-friction segment is industrials, forestry and bioeconomy, and arctic engineering, where the home-market materials read as engineering monographs to a US enterprise procurement officer.
+The higher-friction segment is industrials, forestry and bioeconomy, and arctic engineering, where the home-market materials land as engineering monographs to a US enterprise procurement officer.
 The shape of the work is different in the two segments, and the engagement is sized accordingly.

 Further on Helsinki and the US corridor.